MileHacker Logo

 Emergency Number: 112 (Police, Fire, Ambulance)

-Spain has a modern, efficient healthcare network with exceptional public and private hospitals (e.g., Hospital Universitario y Politécnico La Fe de Valencia, Hospital Quirónsalud Valencia).
+Spain has a modern, efficient healthcare system with exceptional public and private hospitals (e.g., Hospital Universitario y Politécnico La Fe de Valencia, Hospital Quirónsalud Valencia).
 Pharmacies (Farmacias, green cross sign) are widespread for minor ailments and over-the-counter medications.

-EU/EEA/Swiss citizens should carry their European Health Insurance Card (EHIC).
+Citizens of the eu/eea/switzerland should carry their European Health Insurance Card (EHIC).
 Non-EU/EEA citizens should have comprehensive travel insurance covering medical emergencies, hospitalization, and evacuation, which can be costly without it.
 Tap water in Valencia is safe to drink.

 Food hygiene standards are high.